 It is very important to remember your VUnet ID and associated password.
 You need this information to log into the test.
 Tip: use this link to change your password and choose a password that is easy to remember.

+Please bring an identification document to the test.
 You will also be asked to fill in your student number at the beginning of the test.

 Do you have dyslexia, a disability or a chronic illness?